mezzoblue/canadian-craft-breweries/README.md

 Canadian Craft Breweries
 ========================

-Comprehensive geodata for Canadian Craft Breweries.
-Intended to drive beermap.ca.
-One day.
-Eventually.
+Comprehensive geodata for Canadian Craft Breweries that drives beermap.ca.

 Data is as complete as possible for every province except Quebec, which is still in progress.
+Pull requests with data corrections welcomed.

 View the maps here: